digint/btrbk/doc/FAQ.md

     /dev/sda1  /mnt/data  btrfs  subvolid=0 [...]

 btrbk is designed to operate on the subvolumes *within* `/mnt/data`.
-The recommended way is to split your data into subvolumes, e.g:
+The recommended way is to split your data into subvolumes, e.g.:

      # btrfs subvolume create /mnt/data/www
      # btrfs subvolume create /mnt/data/mysql